pelya/android-keyboard-gadget/README.md

 ============

 The custom kernel you have compiled adds two new devices, /dev/hidg0 for keyboard, and /dev/hidg1 for mouse.
-You can open these two files, and send raw keyboard/mouse events, which will be sent through USB cable to your PC.
+You can open these two files, using open() system call, and write raw keyboard/mouse events there, using write() system call, which will be sent through USB cable to your PC.

 Keyboard event is an array of 8 byte length, first byte is a bitmask of currently pressed modifier keys: